Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: Francis S. Feret

-Monsignor John E. Gillespie
+John E. Gillespie

 In 1994, two brothers confronted Gillespie and accused him of sexually abusing them at Immaculate Conception Parish in Levittown during the 1950s.
-Gillespie forwarded their accusations to Monsignor Lynn, denying that the abuse happened.
+Gillespie forwarded their accusations to Lynn, denying that the abuse happened.
 There was no investigation.
 In 1997, a mother complained to the archdiocese about Gillespie asking her son sexual questions during confession.
 Lynn refused to investigate the allegations.
 In 2000, after a man stated that Gillespie fondled him as a teenager during the 1970s, the archdiocese removed Gillespie from his assignment at Our Lady of Calvary Church in Philadelphia.

 In March 2011, the archdiocese was sued by Philip Gaughan, who said he was sexually abused by Gillespie when he was pastor of Our Lady.
 The alleged abuse happened 1994 and 1997, when Gaughan was a teenage sacristan at the church.
 Gillespie died in 2008.
 After Gaughan filed his lawsuit, other alleged victims of Gillespie contacted him.
 The archdiocese said that Gaughan's lawsuit should be dismissed because it was past the Pennsylvania statute of limitations.
 In 2015, the Pennsylvania Superior Court upheld the lower court ruling that the case should be dismissed.
 The cutoff date for his lawsuit would have been 2000.

-Reverends John P. Schmeer and Francis X. Trauger
+John P. Schmeer and Francis X. Trauger

 Michael W.McDonnell said that in the late 1970s and early 1980s, he was abused by John P. Schmeer and the now-laicized Francis X. Trauger of St. Titus parish and school near Norristown.
 The eight earlier lawsuits involved different victims.
-Attorneys included Marci Hamilton, a legal advocate and expert on child sexual abuse; Malvern lawyer Daniel F. Monahan; and Jeffrey R. Anderson, a veteran litigator involving church sex-abuse cases, based in Saint Paul, Minnesota.
 Trauger was arrested on September 3, 2019.